bagustris/tutorial-shell/_episodes/04-pipefilter.md

 This simple idea is why Unix has been so successful.
-Instead of creating enormous programs that try to do many different things, Unix programmers focus on creating lots of simple tools that each do one job well, and that work well with each other.
+Instead of creating enormous programs that try to do many different things, Unix programmers focus on creating lots of simple tools that each **do one job well**, and that work well with each other.
 This programming model is called "pipes and filters".
 We've already seen pipes;